-It’s a known fact that the prime access third-party cookies have to customer data fundamentally shapes our digital experiences as citizens of the connected world.
+It’s a known fact that the primary access third-party cookies have to customer data fundamentally shapes our digital experiences as citizens of the connected world.

-Since 1994, these crumbly units of information have delivered yottabytes of our online activities to marketers across the globe: influencing actions, securing conversions and creating cycles out of countless buyer’s journeys.
+Since 1994, these crumbly units of information have delivered yottabytes of our online activities to marketers across the globe, influencing actions, securing conversions, and creating cycles out of countless buyer journeys.

 As data privacy continues to lead customer experience discussions, however, it’s clear the era of third-party data is nearing its end.
-Laws such as Europe’s General Data Privacy Regulation (GDPR) and the California Consumer Privacy Act (CCPA) in the U.S. have led tech giants like Apple and Google to put a lid on the cookie jar: favouring a future of first-party data.
+Laws such as Europe’s General Data Privacy Regulation (GDPR) and the California Consumer Privacy Act (CCPA) in the United States have led tech giants like Apple and Google to put a lid on the cookie jar, favouring a future of first-party data.

 In a cookieless climate where customer consent is front and centre, how can marketers optimise their data strategy to not only survive but thrive?